wrycu/StarWarsFFG-Enhancements/cypress/README.md

 ### 2. Environment

-Configure the `requires-approval` environment to require specific approvers to run the Cypress tests on a fork.
+Configure the `requires-approval` environment to require specific approvers to run the Cypress tests from a fork.

 1. Navigate to the repository > Settings > Environments
 2. Click "New environment"